 Methods

 Inside the Fish(PhyloMaker): an overview of the package

+A stable version of FishPhyloMaker can be downloaded through the CRAN repository (https://cran.r-project.org/web/packages/FishPhyloMaker/index.html), and a development version can be downloaded from GitHub repository.
+All analysis showed here were performed using the development version of FishPhyloMaker.

-FishPhyloMaker is a freely available R package containing three main functions, FishTaxaMaker, FishPhyloMaker, and Darwinian_deficit.
+FishPhyloMaker is a freely available R package containing three main functions, FishTaxaMaker, FishPhyloMaker, and PD_deficit.
 Below, we describe the functions to generate phylogenetic trees, highlighting the input data, intermediate steps, and output objects.
 Brief descriptions of the package functions are available in Table 1.

 FishTaxaMaker

 The FishTaxaMaker function checks the validity of species names provided by the user and prepares a formatted data frame for the FishPhyloMaker function.
 The input data must be a string vector or a data frame containing a list of species from the regional pool or an occurrence matrix (sites x species).
 The genus and specific epithet (or subspecies) must be separated by underline (e.g., Genus_epithet).
 The function first classifies the provided species names as valid or synonymies based on Fishbase (Froese & Pauly, 2006) using the rfishbase package (Boettiger et al., 2012b).
 A new column summarizes names initially valid and the current valid names substituting identified synonymies.
-Unknown species to Fishbase are printed in the command line, and the user must manually inform the Family and the Order of the species.
-The output of the function is a list containing three elements: 1) a data frame displaying the taxonomic information (Valid name, Subfamily, Family, Order, Class, and SuperClass) for each provided species; 2) a data frame displaying the taxonomic information (Species, Family, and Order), only for the valid species; 3) a character vector displaying the species names not found in Fishbase.
+Unknown species to Fishbase are printed in the command line, and the user must manually inform the Family of these species.
+The output of the function is a list containing three elements: 1) a data frame displaying the taxonomic information (Valid name, Subfamily, Family, Order, Class, and SuperClass) for each species; 2) a data frame displaying the taxonomic information (Species, Family, and Order), only for the valid species; 3) a character vector displaying the species names not found in Fishbase.